OfficeDev/open-xml-docs/docs/word/how-to-insert-a-table-into-a-word-processing-document.md

 ms.date: 11/01/2017
 ms.localizationpriority: high
 ---
-# Insert a table into a word processing document (Open XML SDK)
+# Insert a table into a word processing document

 This topic shows how to use the classes in the Open XML SDK for Office to programmatically insert a table into a word processing